quant-sci/compute-geometry/README.md

 ## Contributing

-Contributions to the Geometry library are welcome!
+Contributions to the _scikit-geometry_ library are welcome!
 If you have additional algorithms, improvements, or bug fixes, please submit a pull request.
 Be sure to follow the [contribution guidelines](CONTRIBUTING.md) outlined in the repository.

 ## License

 This library is licensed under the [MIT License](LICENSE), allowing you to use, modify, and distribute it for both commercial and non-commercial purposes.

-Start exploring the world of computational geometry with the Geometry library in Python!
+Start exploring the world of computational geometry with the _scikit-geometry_ library in Python!